Helen (2019 film): Production

 According to Mathukutty Xavier, he wanted to make a survival thriller as there were not many Malayalam films made on that genre since the 1992 film Malootty.
 The story was inspired from an incident that had taken place abroad.
 While writing, they had visited meat freezers in Aroor and Alappuzha and met workers who had been stuck in freezers for 5–6 hours.
 Eventually, a girl getting trapped in a meat freezer became its basic thread.
 Similar incidents reported in newspaper were referred and formed a fictional plot.
 Characters such as the girl's father and boyfriend were brought in to make it emotionally connected to the audience.
 Their motive was to target family and youth audience.
 After completing the script Xavier went to meet Vineeth Sreenivasan for his feedback.
 On hearing the script halfway through, Vineeth expressed interest in producing the film.

 On 1 August 2019, Vineeth Sreenivasan announced the film with Anna Ben in the lead role and a title poster was released.
 It was reported Lal would play Helen's father and Noble Babu Thomas was paired opposite Anna.
 It was reported to be a woman-centric film, in which Anna plays a girl who works in a fast food joint in Kochi.

 Soundtrack

-On 1 November 2019, the first song of the film titled "Pon Thaarame" sung by Vineeth Sreenivasan and Divya S. Menon was released.
+On 1 November 2019, the first song of the film titled "Pon Thaarame" sung by Vineeth Sreenivasan and Divya Vineeth was released.
 Composed by Shaan Rahman, its lyrics were written by Vinayak Sasikumar, Vineeth Sreenivasan and Manu Manjith.